 For more information about resources for immigrants and undocumented, please visit our Resource Guide.

-U.S. Customs and Border and Protection (CBP) calculated a 1.21 percent of visa overstays for the fiscal year of 2019.
-That number accounts for 676,422 cases for FY2020 and the number of people who overstay their tourist visa is most likely to increase due to COVID-19 last year.
+U.S. Customs and Border and Protection calculated a 1.21 percent rate of visa overstays for the fiscal year of 2019.
+That number accounts for 676,422 cases for fiscal year 2020 and the number of people who overstay their tourist visa is most likely to increase due to COVID-19.

 As the United States eased restrictions on inbound international flights, users in our WhatsApp community have reached out to us with the following question: What should I do if I overstayed my tourist visa and wish to return to the U.S.?
 The answer is not simple.